 If you are ever in doubt about whether you should report an incident, report it!
 Submit a completed CSA incident report form.

-Members of UTPD review all submissions for necessary follow up and inclusion in crime statistics.
-For general information, any member of the UT Clery Compliance Committee can assist you:
+The Clery Coordinator reviews all submissions for necessary follow up and inclusion in crime statistics.
+For general information, or any questions regarding the Clery Act on campus please contact: